-This application is being considered with concurrent Minor Variance CAV A/131/2022 for reduced side yard on the retained PART 1 (notice attached).
+This application is being considered with concurrent Minor Variance CAV A/132/2022 for reduce rear and side yard, increase of height for an accessory building and an increase of the lot coverage for the accessory building as well as for the projection of the garage on retained PART 1 (notice attached).

-Further this application is being considered with concurrent Consent application B22/06 for the creation of a new lot upon the merging of PART 2 and property known as 52 First Street and Minor Variance CAV A/132/2022 for reduce rear and side yard, increase of height for the accessory building and an increase of the lot coverage for the accessory buildings as well as for the projection of the garage on retained lot PART 1 described on the second consent application B22/06.
+Further this application is being considered with concurrent Consent application B22/05 and Minor Variance CAV A/131/2022 for reduced side yard on the retained PART 1 described on consent application B22/05.